- Main Page

 - Vasculitis, which can happen with problems like lupus

-- Any problem that keeps oxygen from getting to the brain, such as near drowning
+- Any problem that keeps oxygen from the brain, such as near drowning

 - Diseases that can spread, such as:

-- Celiac disease —an immune disease in which people cannot eat wheat gluten
+- Celiac disease—an immune disorder in which people cannot eat wheat gluten

 - Exposure to: